gabrieldeal/route-wizard/README.md

 # Todo

+* Change To & From columns to "Starting point" and "Ending point".
+  * Rename Description column to "Starting point information"
+  * Stop propogating the line description to all of the lines it gets split to.
+* Add a "cumulative distance" column.
 * Accept GPX files.
 * Compute elevation gain more accurately.
 Currently it only computes the gain between points in a line, which only works well if there are a lot of points.
 * Support folders.